MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online-powershell-v2.md

 For additional information, see the [Release notes](#release-notes) section later in this article.

-For information about switching from the older Exchange Online Remote PowerShell Module (V1) to the current release, see [this blog post](https://techcommunity.microsoft.com/t5/exchange-team-blog/moving-from-the-exchange-powershell-v1-module-to-the-v2-preview/ba-p/3450679).

 ## Report bugs and issues for the Exchange Online PowerShell module

 > [!NOTE]